Chrysaloid/SSH_COPY/README.md

 We provide guide for Nautilus.
 Set up on other file managers should be similar.

-Copy `SSH_SEND.sh` to `~/.local/share/nautilus/scripts` and replace placeholders in it.
+Copy `ssh-send.sh` to `~/.local/share/nautilus/scripts` and replace placeholders in it.

-Or open `SSH_COPY` folder in terrminal and run `bash SETUP_FILE.sh SSH_SEND.sh` (I recommend you inspect it before you run it).
+Or open `SSH_COPY` folder in terrminal and run `bash setup-file.sh ssh-send.sh` (I recommend you inspect it before you run it).
 It should open the copied file in your default text editor so you can replace placeholders inside it.

-Then in Nautilus you can select file(s) and/or folder(s) and right click and then `Scripts > SSH_SEND.sh`.
+Then in Nautilus you can select file(s) and/or folder(s) and right click and then `Scripts > ssh-send.sh`.

 **Example of successful output:**
 ```